zsparal/api-documentation/source/pointofsale/point-of-sale.rst

 To get started, you can request one or more terminal devices either via the Mollie Dashboard or via your account manager.

-You will be asked to give each terminal an alias.
-In return you will receive a 4-digit terminal passcode and a terminal ID for each device, for example ``term_7MgL4wea46qkRcoTZjWEH``.

-These terminals will show up in the :doc:`List terminals endpoint </reference/v2/terminals-api/list-terminals>` already with status ``requested``.
+Your terminal device will have an alias and a 4-digit terminal passcode which will be provided to you.
+In addition to this, each device has a unique identifier called terminal ID.
+You can find more details about how the terminal ID is used in the :doc:`Create Payments v2 API</reference/v2/payments-api/create-payment>`.

+The terminal devices information can be retrieved via the :doc:`List terminals v2 API</reference/v2/terminals-api/list-terminals>`.
+After requesting a terminal device, its status will be ``pending``, followed by an ``active`` status once it is ready to accept payments.

+The terminal devices are linked to a specific payment profile.
+Larger merchants can thus create separate payment profiles to group terminals according to their needs.
+For example, merchants may want to have a payment profile for each physical store.

 Setting up the terminal
 ^^^^^^^^^^^^^^^^^^^^^^^